helonggood/pig_detection/README.md

 <details open>
 <summary>Introduce</summary>
 <p>
-	The model_file "last.pt" has been trained for applying pig detection, it's based on yolov5s and you can use it directly without wasting a lot of time to train, first you should download the latest origin code from following "yolov5 code" url:
+	The model_file "last.pt" has been trained for pig detection, it's based on yolov5s and you can use it directly without wasting a lot of time to train, first you should download the latest origin code from following "yolov5 code" url:
 </p>
 <a href="https://github.com/ultralytics/yolov5">yolov5 code</a>
 </details>